 For those of us in RESCUE and who do TNR, little is as upsetting as seeing one of these signs.

 One day while on route to my feral rehab facility, I passed a “FREE KITTENS” sign.
 My mind rushed to all the horrible implications these signs invoke.
 First of all, giving an animal away for FREE is a really bad idea.
 Free implies worthless.
 It devalues the animal.

-- When NO money is involved, people tend to make snap decisions.
+When no money is involved, people tend to make snap decisions.
 Cats that are taken home on impulse are very often no longer wanted once the novelty wears off and cast out.
 You know what that leads to.
 A bunch of breeding cats running around.
 Something that strikes fear in the hearts of all of us in Rescue.

 Never knowing the mind set of the people you approach, I was happy to meet this very cool guy named Derek.
 He took my C-SNIP flier and listened to me advise him about how C-SNIP could help him get his mama cat and kittens fixed once the babies were 2 lbs and weaned.

 I kinda jokingly (but seriously) threatened Derek.
 I told him I travel this road at least twice a day and if he didn’t want me bugging him constantly, he would have to take the sign down and wait till he could get the mom and kittens fixed, thereby at least insuring that they would not be reproducing once they got to their new homes

 Before I left his property, he was out at the curb taking the sign down.

 Derek and I talked a couple times after that.
 He took the cats to C-SNIP and got them all fixed.
 A little while later, Gina was driving down the road and saw a new sign.
 This one said FIXED KITTENS!

 When she told me about it, I was elated.
 I called Derek shortly after and he told me that he kept the mama and one kitten, but the other 5 kittens were all in new homes.